Copyright for games developers

 - Developing the game at work – can you get the recognition you deserve?

-If your are looking for a job in the Games industry, have look at some great recruitment specialists, based in London, called Datascope and ask for Julien.
+If your are looking for a job in the Games industry, we recommend some great recruitment specialists, based in London.
+Follow this link to Datascope, contact them (and ask for Julien).

 Brand Protect is often asked to advise clients who suspect that their software has been used by a competitor.

 One such company developed a software product and was in the process of having it Beta tested by a “partner” company.
 This “partner” inspirationally produced a very similar software product as if by “immaculate conception”.

 Brand Protect obtained a copy of the “partner’s” rival version of the software.
 The software had been written in C++.
 A line by line analysis of the two products proved that the “partner” had used not only operative source code but had also taken redundant routines and operations which had not been removed by our client (we are told that developers are not as tidy as they used to be – but who are we to judge?).

 We confronted our client’s now previous “partner” with this evidence of copying and obtained for our client the removal from the market place of the competitive software as well as a substantial sum by way of compensation.